pachterlab/kb_docs/docs/source/FAQ.rst

 Why do I get "Error: Temporary directory 'tmp' exists!"?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is either because instance of kb-python is running or the temporary directory **tmp** already exists from a previous kb-python run that terminated prematurely.
+This is either because an instance of kb-python is running or the temporary directory **tmp** already exists from a previous kb-python run that terminated prematurely.
 You should use ``--tmp`` to specify a different temporary directory or delete the **tmp** directory before rerunning kb-python.

 Why does the workflow hang at bustools count?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~